section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 ---
 When it comes to coding, the best way of learning is by working on fun but challenging projects.
 The challenging part makes us research the concepts we are dealing with more in-depth.
 <!--more-->
 The fun part makes us keep working on the project even when the code is throwing errors.
-Every programmer has had a time during their coding experience when their code throws errors but he/she can't identify what is causing this.

-Even so, they keep working on the code and research the cause of the error.
-Most of the time this is because they would love to see the output of the projects they are working on.

 In this tutorial, we will work on a fun but relatively challenging project.
 We will look at how to create a finger counter using computer vision, OpenCv, and Python.

 ### Introduction
 Python has libraries that will help us develop our project.
 We will need `OpenCv` and `MediaPipe`.
 We will later look at why and how we will use these two libraries.